Private Equity Buy-and-Build: One HubSpot Across the Portfolio | SalesPlaybook

 License and integration consolidation

-Retiring four to five CRMs and the satellite tools that keep them running
+Retiring 4 to 5 CRMs and the satellite tools that keep them running

 CHF —